Introduction: Sewing the Backstitch

 The back of a backstitch will look like this!
 Lots of overlapping thread and pretty messy compared to the front.
 But it'll stay neat if you make sure to pull your thread taut every time.

-Starting at the upper left or upper right corner, bring your needle through the fabric from back to front and make a stitch.
+Starting at one end of your marked lines, bring your needle through the fabric from back to front and make a stitch.
 Make one more stitch in the same spot, but further into the seam allowance.
 This really locks your stitches in place!

 (Because we're going to be turning these pieces of fabric right side out after they're sewn, you want the stitches to be VERY strong so they don't pop!
 The top of the seam is going to take all the stress when it's turned right side out.)